Having Difficulty Repaying your Mortgage?

 - Fail to provide relevant information within a reasonable time or

 - Are in arrears for 3 months, during which you either failed to contact the lender or respond to its communications, or your response is insufficient for a complete assessment of your circumstances or

 - Have entered an alternative repayment arrangement and 3 months have passed, during which you have not fully made the alternative repayments or

-- Have not entered an alternative repayment arrangement and 3 months have passed, during which you have not fully paid your mortgage or have not cleared your arrears
+- Have not entered an alternative repayment arrangement and 3 months have passed, during which you have not fully paid your home loan or have not cleared your arrears

 Points of Contact

-- If you are having problems repaying your mortgage with us, do not be afraid or embarrassed to talk to us about it.
-Contact any member of our Credit Control team at 053 91 23909 (option 2) or if you would prefer to email, please email to Diane or Karen at Info@wexfordcreditunion.ie
+If you are having problems repaying your home loan with us or think you might have problems making future payments, do not be afraid or embarrassed to talk to us about it.
+Contact any member of our Arrears Support team at 053 91 23909 (option 2) or if you would prefer to email, please email to Diane or Karen at Info@wexfordcreditunion.ie

-- Money Advice & Budgeting Service (MABS) – mabs.ieor 0761 07 2000.
+Money Advice & Budgeting Service (MABS) – www.mabs.ie or 0761 07 2000.
 MABS offer free confidential and independent financial advice.
 Many other debt advisory centers charge a monthly fee, and often your first payment goes to pay for their services and not to your creditors.

-- Citizens Information Board: Mortgage Arrears Information Helpline 07610 74050.
-Website: citizensinformationboard.ie.www.keepingyourhome.ie
+Citizens Information Board: Home loan Arrears Information Helpline 07610 74050.
+Website: www.citizensinformationboard.ie.www.keepingyourhome.ie

-When the credit union receives an oral complaint regarding a mortgage, it must offer the member the opportunity to have this handled in accordance with this complaints process.
+When the credit union receives an oral complaint regarding a home loan, it must offer the member the opportunity to have this handled in accordance with this complaints process.